CamelShoko/IoT-Keystone/README.md

-# IoT.Keystone: The Easiest Lowest Power and Most Secure Way to Move Sensor Data to the Cloud.
+# IoT.Keystone: The Easiest and Most Secure Way to Move Sensor Data to the Cloud.

 [![Build Status](https://travis-ci.org/contiki-ng/contiki-ng.svg?branch=master)](https://travis-ci.org/thisisiot/iot-keystone/branches)
 [![license](https://img.shields.io/badge/license-3--clause%20bsd-brightgreen.svg)](https://github.com/thisisiot/iot-keystone/blob/master/LICENSE.md)
 [![Last commit](https://img.shields.io/github/last-commit/contiki-ng/contiki-ng.svg)](https://github.com/thisisiot/iot-keystone/commit/HEAD)

 THIS.IS.IoT.Keystone is a simple-to-use yet powerful, secure, reliable and low-power IoT sensor device communication platform.
-It is designed to run on the THIS.IS.IoT.Keystone hardware boards and modules aimed at building secure "sensor to cloud" IoT solutions.
+It is designed to run on the THIS.IS.IoT.Keystone hardware boards and modules aimed at building secure and low-power "sensor to cloud" IoT solutions.
 The THIS.IS.IoT.Keystone firmware and hardware platform uniquely utilizes the long-range Smart City and Industrial IoT appropriate sub-GHz band by making available both 6LoWPAN mesh-style and LoRaWAN network capability to the same application.
 THIS.IS.IoT.Keystone is built on *open* and *standardized* communication and security protocols that will power the next phase of global interoperable IoT.

 ## IoT.Keystone Platform Firmware Features